Cataract Surgery & Treatment Procedure Details, Cost, Recovery, & FAQ

 Even with the many advances that have been made in the field of cataract surgery, including the advent of laser cataract treatment, it’s important to note that all surgical procedures carry some degree of risk.
-With that in mind, our experienced cataract surgeon, Dr. Michael Manning, has made cataract surgery a large focus of our practice.
-He has successfully performed this procedure on many individuals, and his skills and expertise, combined with utilization of state-of-the-art technology, allow him to minimize risks associated with this procedure.
+With that in mind, our experienced cataract surgeons have made cataract surgery a large focus of our practice.
+We have successfully performed this procedure on many individuals, and our surgeons skills and expertise, combined with utilization of state-of-the-art technology, allow our surgeons to minimize risks associated with this procedure.

 Some of the potential complications of cataract surgery include: